Gerald Preinfalk: Biography

-Besides Preinfalk also acted as a theater composer.
+Preinfalk also acted as a theater composer.
 For the Wiener Volkstheater he wrote the music to "Peer Gynt", "Job" and "You stay with me", each directed by Michael Sturminger.
-Also he arranged Jewish songs with lyrics from 1952 murdered under Stalin poets ("Moscow 52", "Bukovina III").
+He also arranged Jewish songs with lyrics from poets murdered by Stalin's regime in 1952 ("Moscow 52", "Bukovina III").

 2011 Preinfalk was appointed as a university professor of saxophone at the Kunstuniversität Graz.